pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 ## Specifying a Resource

-The `resource` parameter defines the entity producing the [telemetry data,](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md) Users define the `resource` argument as a dictionary mapping attribute keys to the STRING columns that populate the attribute values.
+The `resource` parameter defines the entity producing the [telemetry data](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md).
+Users define the `resource` argument as a dictionary mapping attribute keys to the STRING columns that populate the attribute values.
 The PxL configuration expects `service.name` to be set, all other attributes are optional.

-When creating new attribute keys, keep in mind OTel has a [recommended pattern](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#document-conventions) that you should follow to maintain broad compatibility with OTel collectors.
+When creating new attribute keys, keep in mind OpenTelemetry has a [recommended pattern](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#document-conventions) that you should follow to maintain broad compatibility with OpenTelemetry collectors.

 ```python
 resource={